Creating Custom Themes and Clients¶

 Song/Track Information: This is a JSON object that contains information about the currently playing song, such as title, artist, album, duration, and progress.
 It is sent every time the song changes or the progress updates.

-is YTMDesktop CSharp Companion StateOutput from YTMDesktop CSharp Companion.
+data is YTMDesktop CSharp Companion StateOutput from YTMDesktop CSharp Companion.

 minified example json